josefcibulka/dekaf/README.md

 # Dekaf
-Dekaf wakes up Kaffeine for scheduled recordings, so the computer does not need to stay awake all the time.
+Dekaf wakes up the computer and starts Kaffeine for scheduled recordings, so the computer does not need to stay awake all the time.

 <h4>Installation:</h4>